Ashwinakn/19AI405ProjExp/README.md

-# Implement a Sudoku Solver From Scratch
+# EX NO: 6 Implement a Sudoku Solver From Scratch

 ## Aim
  To implement a Sudoku solver using the backtracking algorithm to find the solution for the given Sudoku puzzle.